Q: We have an employee on an interim visa, are we able to claim the Government wage subsidy for them?

 In some instances, interim visas will only provide the holder with visitor visa conditions, meaning they are not entitled to work.
 It will therefore be very important to understand the type of interim visa conditions your employee has.
 In general terms, if the visa now being applied for is for a different visa category, different job role or different location than the previous visa held, then visitor visa conditions will apply.
 If your employee holds an interim visa with visitor conditions, our advice is that you should not claim the wage subsidy for them.

-Q: We have had to change our migrant worker employee’s terms and conditions of employment by a combination of a reduction in salary or wage/reduction in working hours – what does this mean?
+Q: We have had to change our migrant worker employee’s terms and conditions of employment by a combination of a reduction in salary or wage/reduction in working hours/redeployment – what impact could this have?

 Any changes to employment terms and conditions must be made via consultation with staff and in accordance with employment law.

-There are special policy exemptions that have been introduced in relation to migrant workers who are healthcare workers and supermarket workers, to allow greater flexibility to employers to employ them outside of the strict conditions of their visas.
+There are special policy exemptions that have been introduced in relation to migrant workers who are healthcare workers and supermarket workers, and also (as of 16 April 2020) for those employed by “essential services businesses” (see below) to allow greater flexibility to employers to employ them outside of the strict conditions of their visas.